ga4gh/va-spec/schema/defs/annotation/VariationNeoplasmTherapeuticResponseStatement.rst

       - string
       - 0..1
       - A representation of whether the subject variation is inherited (germline) or acquired (somatic).
-   *  - object_descriptor
+   *  - neoplasm_type_descriptor
       - `ConditionDescriptor <vod.json#/definitions/ConditionDescriptor>`_
       - 0..1
-      - A descriptor characterizing the condition impacted by the variation.
+      - A descriptor characterizing the neoplasm type for which the indicated variation is relevant.
-   *  - classification
+   *  - object_descriptor
-      - `Coding <core.json#/$defs/Coding>`_
+      - `TherapeuticDescriptor <vod.json#/definitions/TherapeuticDescriptor>`_ | `TherapeuticCollectionDescriptor <vod.json#/definitions/TherapeuticCollectionDescriptor>`_
       - 0..1
-      - The conclusion drawn from the statement proposition, direction, strength, and/or  confidence score.
-   *  - target_proposition
-      - :ref:`VariationGermlineConditionProposition`
-      - 0..1
-      - The Proposition about which the Statement is made.
+      - A descriptor characterizing the therapeutic(s) to which the neoplasm response is modulated in  the presence of the `subject` variation.